Lantah/Gravity/SECURITY.md

 # Security Policy and reporting a Vulnerability

-stellar-core falls under the Stellar Foundation's bug bounty program.
+gramr falls under the Lantah Foundation's bug bounty program.

-To report a security problem and review the details of the program, see the [Stellar bug bounty program](https://www.stellar.org/bug-bounty-program/).
+To report a security problem and review the details of the program, see the [Lantah bug bounty program](https://www.lantah.org/bounty).